TanCongLap9/TanCongLap9/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on projects
+- 🔭 I’m currently working on projects.
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning JS.
-- 👯 I’m looking to collaborate on no one yet
+- 👯 I’m looking to collaborate on no one yet.
-- 🤔 I’m looking for help with nothing yet
+- 🤔 I’m looking for help with nothing yet.
-- 💬 Ask me about coding
+- 💬 Ask me about coding.
-- 📫 How to reach me: By name, by other social media
+- 📫 How to reach me: By name, by other social media.
-- 😄 Pronouns: He
+- 😄 Pronouns: He.
-- ⚡ Fun fact:
+- ⚡ Fun fact: I also like programming in language other than JS.

 The introduction ends.
 Back to working on projects...